 OK2BME is a set of free, supportive services for LGBTQ+ identified children, teens and their families in Waterloo region.
 The OK2BME program consists of three unique areas including confidential counselling services, an OK2BME youth group for individuals 13 to 18 as well as public education, consulting and training around LGBTQ+ issues.

-With close to 20 years in the addictions field, Sylvie has worked in several areas along the continuum, including withdrawal management, harm reduction, methadone maintenance and short- and long-term residential treatment.
-In her current role, she provides individual and group counselling to people struggling with substance use/abuse as well as gambling, video gaming and excessive electronic use.
-She also helps support family members who have loved ones dealing with these issues.
+With close to 20 years working in the field of addictions, Sylvie has worked in several areas along the continuum, including withdrawal management, harm reduction, methadone maintenance and short- and long-term residential treatment.
+In her current role, she provides individual and group counselling to people struggling with substance use/abuse.
+She also helps support problem gamblers/gamers as well as their loved ones.

 In her various roles, Sylvie has always had a special interest in supporting families living with addiction.
 It is vital to help them find support and healthier means to cope.
 She has facilitated the development of programs and sessions for teens who have parents who abuse substances and for teens who abuse substances themselves.
-This will be her fifth year of instructing the in-person course and she recently began instructing the online version of this course as well.
+This is her fourth year of instructing the in-person course and is eager to enter the second year of the online version as well.

 Sylvie is a Registered Psychotherapist, and a member of the College of Registered Psychotherapists of Ontario.
 She has diplomas in social service work and drug and alcohol counselling, as well as a BA in social development studies.
 She is an internationally certified alcohol and drug counsellor with the Canadian Addiction Counsellor Certification Federation since 2005.